janus-idp/backstage-plugins/plugins/feedback-backend/README.md

 # ❗DEPRECATED❗

-This package has been deprecated.
+This package has been moved to the [backstage-community/plugins](https://github.com/backstage/community-plugins) repository.
+Migrate to using `@backstage-community/backstage-plugin-feedback-backend` instead.

-Please use the **[@backstage-community/backstage-plugin-feedback-backend](https://github.com/backstage/community-plugins/tree/main/workspaces/feedback/plugins/feedback-backend)** package instead.

-# Feedback Backend

-This is feedback-backend plugin which provides Rest API to create feedbacks.

-It is also responsible for creating JIRA tickets,